-Most smokers are pretty well aware of the fact that smoking is dangerous to their health as well as to others in a passive way.
+Most smokers are pretty well aware of the fact that smoking is dangerous to their health.
 While the desire to quit is there, it is often smothered by the fear of experiencing various quit smoking problems and other side effects.
 A regular smoker knows that he is facing nicotine withdrawal symptoms once he decides to stop smoking for good.

 Possible Problems and Side Effects of Nicotine Deprivation

 A few hours after the last cigarette, the body begins to feel the absence of nicotine and starts to crave for it.
 Prolonged lack of the addictive substance can trigger anxiety, crankiness, frustration, anger and other unpleasant feelings.
 Soon after, the smoker may feel the loss of concentration, boredom, insomnia and depression in its various forms.
 Other symptoms include headache, dizziness and restlessness.
 To alleviate these discomfiting sensations, it is recommended to use the nicotine replacement therapy to provide nicotine substitutes such as patches, lozenges or gums.

 As the smoker firmly holds on to his determination to quit smoking, he is confronted with things that normally associated with his smoking habit.
 While he attempts to control his own urges, he remains in the midst of family and friends who smoke in his presence, continues to perform activities usually combined with cigarette smoking or wraps an activity with a good waft.
 Initially, the smoker needs to break his attachment to everything that reminds him about smoking.
 He needs to let his family, friends and colleagues know that he is quitting so they can readily understand why he keeps his distance and avoids social events where smoking is prevalent.
 Find something to do once the craving sets in or take a deep breath until the urge goes away.